 The infinity pool at the edge of the waterfall is one swim that’s sure to give you a bit of vertigo.
 The pool is deep enough to swim in, but when I visited the flow was way too strong to even consider getting in the water.

 However, if you follow the bank roughly 100 metres upstream of the waterfall, there is a calm and wide swimming area that is usually pretty safe.
-(USE COMMON SENSE)
+It was fine when we visited for the first time but you will need to make your own judgements on where you swim at these remote waterfalls.

 Tips for Visiting Windin Falls from Cairns